DataFabricRus/resource-iterator/README.md

 The standard kotlin-stdlib does not contain `Sequence` or `Iterator` which implement `AutoCloseable` interface (e.g., see open discussion: [KT-34719](https://youtrack.jetbrains.com/issue/KT-34719/Closeable-Sequences)).

-This library complements the standard functionality with an extended iterator as well as various utility methods such as `flatMap`, `filter`, etc., similar to `Sequence` methods.
+This library complements the standard kotlin functionality with an extended iterator as well as various utility methods such as `flatMap`, `filter`, etc., similar to `Sequence` methods.
-Each of these methods produces an `ResourceIterator` iterator, closing which also closes the source iterator.
+Each of these methods produces a subsequent `ResourceIterator`, closing which also closes the source iterator.
-`ResourceIterator` extends `Iterator`, not `Sequence`, since it is hard to control every standard method-extension of `Sequence`.
+The `ResourceIterator` extends `Iterator`, not `Sequence`, since it is hard to control every standard method-extension of `Sequence`.

 #### Examples of use: